osslab-pku/gfi-bot/README.md

 ### Development Guidelines

 Contributions should follow existing conventions and styles in the codebase with best effort.
-All commit messages should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+Please add type annotations for all class members, function parameters, and return values.
+When writing commit messages, please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

 ## Deployment